leoleader/tetris/README.md

 Project RunDown:
 Tetris AI that plays the game for you!
-Will be comparing two methods, search algorithms vs reinforcement learning
+Will be comparing two methods, search algorithms vs reinforcement learning, built from scratch

 Program Functionality:
 - Continuously takes images of game state using PIL